celalcakiroglu/tsc/_build/html/_sources/WebGL_Tri.txt

 - *zero()*: After each edge flip operation this function empties the lists "oppositeNodeIndices", "oppositeAngles" and "neighbourTriangleIndices" otherwise these lists would keep on growing with each edgeFlip operation.

 **Triangle**:

+- *index*
+- *nodeIndices*: A list containing the indices of the three vertices that belong to the triangle.
+Each triangle has a first, second and third node index.
+As a result the vertices of a triangle are ordered.
+- A Float32Array with six members consisting of the x and y coordinates of the triangle (for OpenGL purposes).
+- For each vertex of the triangle two vectors are defining pointing from the vertex towards the other two vertices.
+Using these vectors the interior angles of the triangle are computed.
+- An array containing the interior angles of the triangle.
+The interior angles have the same order as the vertices.

 Auxiliary Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~